ben-laufer/DMRichR/README.md

 Enrichment testing from the [chromHMM](https://dx.doi.org/10.1038/nmeth.1906) core 15-state chromatin state model and the related 5 core histone modifications from [Roadmap epigenomics](https://dx.doi.org/10.1038/nature14248) 127 reference epigenomes is performed using the [LOLA package](https://bioconductor.org/packages/release/bioc/html/LOLA.html) through the `DMRichR::chromHMM()` and `DMRichR::roadmap()` functions.
 The results are also plotted on a heatmap by `DMRichR::chromHMM_heatmap()` and `DMRichR::roadmap_heatmap()`.
 This is currently restricted to the UC Davis cluster due to requiring large external databases; however, an advanced user can [download the databases](http://databio.org/regiondb) and modify the functions to refer to their local copy.

-#### 7) Smoothed DMR Plots

-`DMRichR::plotDMRs2()` uses the smoothed `bsseq` object to plot the DMRs along with CpG and gene annotations for model organisms.

-#### 8) Global Methylation Analyses
+#### 7) Global Methylation Analyses

-`DMRichR::globalStats()` uses the smoothed `bsseq` object to test for differences in global and chromosomal methylation with the same adjustments as the DMR calling, where it generates an excel spreadsheet with the results and input. `DMRichR::windowsPCA()` generates a PCA plot of 20 kb windows and `DMRichR::CGiPCA()` generates a PCA of CpG island methylation for hg38, hg19, mm10, mm9, and rn6.
+`DMRichR::globalStats()` uses the smoothed `bsseq` object to test for differences in global and chromosomal methylation with the same adjustments as the DMR calling, where it generates an excel spreadsheet with the results and input.
+CpG island statistics are also generated for human, mouse, and rat (hg38, hg19, mm10, mm9, and rn6). `DMRichR::singleCpGPCA` generates a single CpG PCA plot, `DMRichR::windowsPCA()` generates a PCA plot of 20 kb windows, and `DMRichR::CGiPCA()` generates a PCA of CpG island methylation for human, mouse, and rat.
 The PCA plots are generated using [ggbiplot](https://github.com/vqv/ggbiplot) and the ellipses in the PCAs represent the 68% confidence interval, which is 1 standard deviation from the mean for a normal distribution.
 Finally, `DMRichR::densityPlot()` generates a density plot of the average single CpG methylation levels for the testCovariate.

-#### 9) DMR Heatmap
+#### 8) DMR Heatmap

 `DMRichR::smoothPheatmap()` generates a [heatmap](https://github.com/raivokolde/pheatmap) of the results with annotations for discrete covariates.
 The heatmap shows the hierarchal clustering of Z-scores for the non-adjusted percent smoothed individual methylation values for each DMR, where the Z-score corresponds to the number of standard deviations from the mean value of each DMR.

-#### 10) DMR Annotations
+#### 9) DMR Annotations and DMRichments

-`DMRichR::annotateRegions()` annotates both the DMRs and background regions with gene symbols and the results are saved as excel spreadsheets. `DMRichR::DMReport()` creates an html report of the DMR annotations. `DMRichR::annotateGenic()` and `DMRichR::annotateCpGs()` will obtain gene region and CpG annotations for the DMRs and background regions for hg38, hg19, mm10, mm9, and rn6 using the [annotatr package](https://www.bioconductor.org/packages/release/bioc/html/annotatr.html).
-Enrichment testing of genic and CpG annotations can be done using the [CGi repository](https://github.com/ben-laufer/CGi).
+`DMRichR::DMRichCpG()` and `DMRichR::DMRichGenic()` will obtain and perform enrichment testing for CpG and gene region (genic) annoations, respetively.
+The results are plotted using `DMRichR::DMRichPlot()` and `DMRichR::DMparseR()` enables plots with facets based on DMR directionality.
+The above approach for genic annoations is similair to what is typically peformed for arrays and other sequencing approaches, where certain terms are given priority over others if DMRs overlap with more than one.
+An alternate approach for enrichment testing of genic and CpG annotations can be done using the [CGi repository](https://github.com/ben-laufer/CGi), which tests each genic annotation seperately and corrects for GC content.
+The data needed for the alternative approach presented in CGi can be obtained using `DMRichR::annotateGenic()` and `DMRichR::annotateCpGs()`, which will retrieve gene region and CpG annotations for the DMRs and background regions for hg38, hg19, mm10, mm9, and rn6 using the [annotatr package](https://www.bioconductor.org/packages/release/bioc/html/annotatr.html).

-#### 11) Manhattan and Q-Q plots
+#### 10) Manhattan and Q-Q plots

 `DMRichR::manQQ()` will take the output of `DMRichR::annotateRegions()` and use it to generate Manhattan and Q-Q plots with the [CMplot package](https://github.com/YinLiLin/R-CMplot).

-#### 12) Gene Ontology Enrichments
+#### 11) Gene Ontology Enrichments

 Gene ontology enrichments are performed seperately for all DMRs, the hypermethylated DMRs and the hypomethylated DMRs.
 All results all saved as excel spreadsheets.
 There are three approaches used, which are based on R programs that interface with widely used tools: